Endoprosthetic treatment of retropatellar osteoarthritis (Wave / PFJ)

 Diagnosis of retropatellar arthrosis

-Diagnosis of retropatellar arthrosis begins with a thorough medical history and physical examination.
-Imaging procedures such as X-rays, MRI and CT are crucial for the precise assessment of cartilage damage and the planning of endoprosthetic treatment.
+The diagnosis of retropatellar osteoarthritis begins with a thorough medical history and physical examination.
+Imaging procedures such as X-rays, MRI, and CT scans are crucial for accurately assessing cartilage damage and planning endoprosthetic treatment.

 Conservative treatment options

-Before endoprosthetic treatment is considered, conservative treatment approaches are often tried:
+Before considering endoprosthetic treatment, conservative treatment approaches are often tried:

 • Physiotherapy: Strengthening the muscles around the knee, improving mobility and reducing the load on the kneecap.